Banasura Sagar Dam: Location

-The Banasura Sagar Dam is located 21 km from Kalpetta, in Wayanad District of Kerala in the Western Ghats.
+The Banasura Sagar Dam is located 2 km from Padinjarathara and 20km from Kalpetta in Wayanad District of Kerala in the Western Ghats.
 It is the largest earthen dam in India and the second largest in Asia and a starting point for hikes into the surrounding mountains.
 It is an important tourist attraction.
 Banasura Sagar Dam is at the foot of the Banasura Hill.

 Spillway Dam

 Kuttiady Augmentation Spillway dam is a concrete dam with spillways for the Banasurasagar (kutyadi Augmentation) reservoir.
 The Spillway dam is part of the Kuttiyadi Augmentation Scheme which is located in Wayanad district.
 It aims at utilizing water of the Karamanthodu River, a tributary of Kabani River.
 The Scheme consists of a main dam known as Banasurasagar Dam an earth fill dam and a concrete gravity spillway dam and six saddle dams.

 Reservoir

 The Gross Storage of Kuttiyadi Augmentation (Banasura sagar) Reservoir is 209 Mm3 and live storage 185 Mm3.
 The water stored in the reservoir is diverted to the reservoir of Kuttiyadi Hydro Electric Project through an interconnecting tunnel.
 The sill level of diversion tunnel at inlet is 750.83 m.
 The size and shape of tunnel is varying.
-It is varying from 2.35 m dia. circular lined tunnel for a length of 890m &2.85 m D shaped unlined tunnel for a length of 3873 m.
+It is varying from 2.35 m dia. circular lined tunnel for a length of 890m and 2.85 m D-shaped unlined tunnel for a length of 3873 m.
 Maximum diversion is11.6 m3/s.
 The diverted water is used for power generation from Kuttiyadi Power Station.
 FRL of the reservoir is 775.60 m.
 Top level of dam is 778.50 m.
 There are four radial gates, each of size 10.97 m x 9.20 m.
 Crest level of spillway is 767.00 m.
 Spillway capacity is 1664 m3/s.
-One lower level outlet is provided in the spillway structure at750.75 m of size 1.10 m X 1.75 m to release irrigation requirement.
+One lower level outlet is provided in the spillway structure at 750.75 m of size 1.10 m X 1.75 m to release irrigation requirement.